Mampenda/rabbitmq-tutorial/README.md

 This time, I did not waste my time overcomplicating things, I only added a few lines of code in the `build.gradle.kts` file.

-I added the (only) needed dependency with one line, `implementation("com.rabbitmq:amqp-client:5.22.0")`, instead of downloading the three `.jar`-files which were recommended in the tutorial.
+I added the needed dependencies with (only) one line, `implementation("com.rabbitmq:amqp-client:5.22.0")`, instead of downloading the three `.jar`-files which were recommended in the tutorial.

-I also added som `tasks` to run the code
+I also added some `tasks` to run the code:

 ```
 tasks.register<JavaExec>("runSender"){